rudderlabs/rudderstack-docs/destinations/crm/ometria.md

 To know more about the difference between Cloud mode and Device mode in RudderStack, read the [**RudderStack connection modes**](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

-Once you have confirmed that the source supports sending events to Ometria, follow these steps:
+Once you have confirmed that your source platform supports sending events to Ometria, follow these steps:

 * From your [**RudderStack dashboard**](https://app.rudderstack.com/), add the source.
 From the list of destinations, select **Ometria**.

 {% hint style="info" %}
-Follow our guide on [**How to Add a Source and Destination in RudderStack**](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) for more information.
+Follow our guide on [**Adding a Source and Destination in RudderStack**](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) for more information.
 {% endhint %}

-* Give a name to the destination and click on **Next**.
+* Assign a name to the destination and click on **Next**.
 You should then see the following screen:

 ![Ometria Connection Settings](../../.gitbook/assets/Ometria.png)

+### Connection Settings

+This section details the connection settings required to configure Ometria as a destination in RudderStack.

 * Enter your Ometria **API Token**.

 {% hint style="info" %}
-To get your API key go to **settings** and click on **API Keys** tab.
+To get your API key go to your Ometria dashboard, navigate to **Settings**, and click on the **API Keys** tab.
 {% endhint %}

-* You can choose **Marketing Optin** status from the drop down list.
-By default it is set to **Explicitly Opted Out**.
+* Under **Contact Settings**, you can choose the **Marketing Optin** status from the dropdown list.
+By default, it is set to **Explicitly Opted Out**.

 {% hint style="info" %}
-You can additionally pass this value in `identify` call as shown in example.
-Value sent via call will have `higher` priority.
+You can also pass this value in the `identify` call - refer to the **Identify** section below for more details.
+Note that the value set via the `identify` call will have a higher precedence.
 {% endhint %}

-* In SMS channel settings you can set **Allow marketing** to `true` or `false`.
-This implies whether contact is opted in or out for SMS marketing.
-By default it is set to **false**.
+* In the **SMS Channel Settings**, you can set **Allow Marketing** to **True** or **False**.
+This setting determines whether the contact is opted in or out for SMS marketing.
+By default, it is set to **False**.

-* You can also set **Allow Transactional** to `true` or `false`.
-It implies whether contact is opted in or out for transactional SMS.
-By default it is set to **false**.
+* Set **Allow Transactional** to either **True** or **False**.
+This setting determines whether the contact is opted in or out for transactional SMSes.
+By default, it is set to **False**.

 {% hint style="info" %}
-You can additionally pass **Allow marketing** and **Allow Transactional** in `identify` call as shown in example.
-Value sent via call will have `higher` priority.
+You can additionally set the values for **Allow Marketing** and **Allow Transactional** via the `identify` call - refer to the **Identify** section below for more details.
+Note that the value set via the `identify` call will have a higher precedence.
 {% endhint %}

-* click on **Next**.
-Ometria will now be enabled as a destination in Rudderstack.
+* Finally, click on **Next**.
+Ometria will now be enabled as a destination in RudderStack.

 ## Identify

-The `identify` call lets you add a new contact or update the already existing contact.
+The `identify` call lets you add a new contact or update an already existing contact in Ometria.

-`listingId` and `email` are required for `identify` call.
-You can set value of `Marketing Optin`, `Allow Marketing` and `Allow Transactional` from Rudderstack dashboard.
-You can also send these values using integrations object in payload which will have higher precedence.

-The sms channel fields `dt_updated_marketing` and `dt_updated_transactional` can also be passed using the integrations object.
+{% hint style="warning" %}
+Note that `listingId` and `email` fields are the mandatory fields for the `identify` call.
+{% endhint %}

 {% hint style="info" %}
-`listingId` is id specific to a contact in a particular `collection`.
-If `listingId` is sent inside `integrations` object, it will have higher precedence than the one in traits.
+For more information on the `identify` call, refer to the [**RudderStack Events Specification**](https://docs.rudderstack.com/rudderstack-api/api-specification/rudderstack-spec/identify) guide.
 {% endhint %}

+You can set the values for the **Marketing Optin**, **Allow Marketing**, and **Allow Transactional** fields from RudderStack dashboard.
+You can also send these values using an integrations object in the `identify` event payload, **which will have higher precedence**.
+The SMS channel fields `dt_updated_marketing` and `dt_updated_transactional` can also be passed using this integrations object.

+The `listingId` is the ID specific to a contact in a particular Ometria collection.
+Note that the `listingId` specified in the `integrations` object will have a higher precedence than the one present in the traits.

-A sample `identify` call is as shown below:
+A sample `identify` call is as shown:

 ```javascript
 rudderanalytics.identify(